Gilleece/CodeInstitute-Milestone-Project-1/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I took inspiration for the header from the "Pricing" bootstrap template.